 A tincture made with the FRESH leaves has anti-inflammatory and antihistamine benefits and is useful for spring allergies.
 This is also useful for inflammation and joint pain from over-doing it in the garden.
 If you don’t have stinging nettle handy, there are other herbs that can help too.

-To make this natural stinging nettles allergy supplement:
+To make this natural stinging nettles allergy remedy:

 Fill a quart jar with 4 cups of fresh nettle leaves, chopped. (wear gloves when you prepare them.)